-If you are injured on the job or suffer from an occupational disease, you may be entitled to workers' compensation benefits.
+If you have been injured on the job or suffer from an occupational disease, you may be entitled to workers' compensation benefits.
 In addition to paying for your medical treatment, workers' comp can provide wage replacement, continuing education vouchers, and compensation for temporary and permanent disability.

 We can help you appeal a claim denial, challenge information contained in medical reports, negotiate with insurance companies, and fight to protect your rights in court.
 We can also help you understand the rules that govern your choice of doctor and determine whether a negligent third party is liable for your injuries.

-We represent all types of injured workers, which most commonly include:
+We represent all types of injured workers, such as:

 - Construction workers